 2015 2016 or several years after that for sure...nor can the dreadful Great Tribulation come that soon either.
 There is simply not enough time in a year for all the events to happen.

-I appreciate that it is disappointing to hear that Jesus is not coming in 2016 or anytime soon after.
+I appreciate that it is disappointing to hear that Jesus is not coming in 2016 or any time soon after that.
 The good part of this is that by the same principle, many bad things like Wormwood and the Great Tribulation are also certain to not come next year either!
 It means you can stop worrying about the end coming suddenly and unexpectedly as long as the situation of the past 2000 years of no prerequisite events continues.

 If you are interested in learning all the things you do not have to worry about in 2016 without it taking years of personal study, check out the book Know the Future offered on this site.